 Commercial solar panels typically operate effectively for about 25 to 30 years, with many continuing to generate electricity beyond this duration.
 The longevity of the panels is influenced by factors such as the quality of materials, manufacturing standards, and the operating conditions at the installation site.
 Regular maintenance and proper care can contribute to extending the effective operational period of commercial solar panels.

-Does solar for commercial buildings require permits?
+Do solar panels for commercial buildings require permits?

 Yes, commercial solar systems typically require permits.
 The permitting process ensures compliance with local building codes, zoning regulations, and electrical safety standards.
 Solar permits may also be needed for various aspects of the solar PV installation, including structural integrity, electrical connections, and environmental impact.